timokoch/dumux-braindiffusion-miniapp/README.md

 Runtime parameters can be configures via the parameter file `params.input` that is located in the app folder but also linked to the build folder.

-For postprocessing, switch to the folder `dumux-braindiffsion-miniapp`.
+For postprocessing, switch to the folder `dumux-braindiffusion-miniapp`.
 Create a Python virtual environment (tested Python version 3.10) and install requirements:

 ```